camunda/camunda-docs/versioned_docs/version-8.2/reference/dependencies.md

 :::note

-Identity is only available for Camunda Platform 8 Self-Managed at this time.
+Identity is only available for Camunda 8 Self-Managed at this time.

 :::